kingyin3613/ringspy/README.md

 ![ModelVisualization](<./contents/ModelVisualization.png>)

 ### 4. (Optional) Numerical Simulation
 The mesh generation tool can also prepare the input files for the numerical simulations of the cellular solid in other softwares.
 By now (version 0.3.0), the input file format, `.inp`, that is used in a finite element method (FEM) software `Abaqus` is supported, if the INP flag is on. `Abaqus` is a commerical software suite for integrated computer-aided engineering (CAE) and finite element analysis, own by Dassault Systèmes.
-One may refer to the Wiki [https://en.wikipedia.org/wiki/Abaqus](https://en.wikipedia.org/wiki/Abaqus) for more about `Abaqus`, and to [Introduction](https://bertoldi.seas.harvard.edu/files/bertoldi/files/abaqusinputfilemanualv1.pdf?m=1444417191) for the introduction of Abaqus input files.
+One may refer to its [Wiki](https://en.wikipedia.org/wiki/Abaqus) for more about `Abaqus`, and to [Introduction](https://bertoldi.seas.harvard.edu/files/bertoldi/files/abaqusinputfilemanualv1.pdf?m=1444417191) for the introduction of Abaqus input files.

 All steps for the model setup can be accomplished through manually coding the Abaqus input file in a text editor.
 The method used in the example procedure shown below requires access to the Abaqus GUI.